-Salman Khan on South films doing well: Want to do best, but no formula to success | Entertainment
+Salman Khan on south films doing well: Want to do best, but no formula to success | Entertainment

 ''We all try and make the best film, we want it to reach everyone.
 Sometimes it works, sometimes it doesn't.
 There's no formula to this, that something will work 100 per cent,'' he said.

-In recent times, films like Telugu actioners ''Pushpa - The Rise'', ''RRR'' and Yash's ''KGF Chapter 2'' emerged as the biggest hits of the industry, while many Bollywood movies failed to deliver.
+In recent times, films like Telugu actioners ''Pushpa - The Rise'', ''RRR'' and ''KGF: Chapter 2'' (Kannada) emerged as the biggest hits of the industry, while many Bollywood movies failed to deliver.

-The Hindi film industry has so far only seen hits like ''Gangubai Kathiawadi'', ''The Kashmir Files'' and ''Bhool Bhulaiyaa 2''.
+The Hindi film industry has so far only seen hits like ''Gangubai Kathiawadi'', ''The Kashmir Files'', ''Bhool Bhulaiyaa 2'' and ''Juggjug Jeeyo''.

 ''A lot of films are made in a year, not every film does well.
 A couple of films do, a couple of films don't.
 That doesn't mean that we generalise and say it (the industry) is dominating.
 There are good times for everything.
 If the Hindi film industry wasn't doing great films, if it didn't have great people, how would you sustain for so many years?'' he said.